railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_journals.rst

 Using the journals
 ------------------

 You'll now see how to use the journals to organize your stock management in practice.
 After installing the module ``sale_journal`` look at the list of partners.
-In the tab 'Sales and Purchases' on any of them you'll now see the field 'Invoicing Journal'.
+In the tab :guilabel:`Sales and Purchases` on any of them you'll now see the field :guilabel:`Invoicing Journal`.

 .. figure:: images/partner_property_view.png
    :align: center